Skip to main content

 Library

-• A Coombs’ test is used to test for a disease called autoimmune hemolytic anemia (IMHA).
-IMHA is a condition where the immune system breaks down or destroys red blood cells, leading to anemia.
+• A Coombs test is used to test for a disease called immune-mediated hemolytic anemia (IMHA).
+IMHA is a condition in which the immune system breaks down or destroys red blood cells, leading to anemia.
 The test detects the presence of immunoglobulins (antibodies) on the surface of red blood cells.
-Taken together, the physical findings and the laboratory data (such as a Coombs’ test) may suggest that immune-mediated destruction of red blood cells is the most likely cause of your pet's anemia.

 • Coonhound paralysis is a sudden inflammation of multiple nerve roots and peripheral nerves in dogs, and occasionally cats.
 It can be caused by an immune reaction to raccoon saliva.
 It can also occur in dogs who have not encountered a raccoon.
 In this case, it is called acute idiopathic polyradiculoneuritis, and its cause is often unknown.
 Dogs with coonhound paralysis start out with a stiff-legged gait that rapidly progresses to paralysis of all four legs.
 Good nursing care is essential for recovery.